ruffner/r-mash/README.md

 # r-mash
-A simple restricted remote shell to exemplify network programming.
+A simple, unsecured, restricted remote shell to exemplify network programming.
 Created for systems programming, CS485G, at the University of Kentucky.